MEDICAL DIRECTOR (DRUG SAFETY AND PHARMACOVIGILANCE)

 ESSENTIAL DUTIES AND RESPONSIBILITIES include, but are not limited to:

-Performs medical review of individual case safety reports (clinical and spontaneous) including summarization, coding, seriousness, expectedness and Company causality assessment of investigational and/or marketed products.
+Performs medical review of individual case safety reports (clinical and post-marketed) including summarization, coding, seriousness, expectedness and Company causality assessment of investigational and/or marketed products.

 Performs aggregate safety data review and interpretation to support safety evaluations.

 Ensures accurate and timely review and completion of periodic safety reports (eg, DSUR, IND Annual Report, PADER, PBRER, PSUR, etc.) ;includes authoring and/or reviewing relevant sections of the report.

 Provides medical input into safety signal management activities (detection and assessment) of Company products, with reporting of findings to broader team and senior management.